go-vela/community/proposals/2024/03-07_platform-settings.md

 ### Server

+* Logic for creating the initial platform settings on startup (using environment variables?).
 * A new API handler `GET /admin/settings` that returns a JSON for platform settings.
 * A new API handler `PUT /admin/settings` that receives a JSON payload for updating platform settings.
 * Alerting/logging specifically for tracking changes made.
 * A source of truth definition for all configurable platform settings.
 * A system for mapping platform settings database type to urfave flags.

+### CLI

+* Commands for managing platform settings.

 ### Pros